jananpatel2002/SkateWebsite/README.md

 # Skate Website
 ### A website that is perfect for a skater with mobile compatibility and has working modals.
+###Feel Free to use this as a template.
+The pictures are not owned by me, however, you can change them.

  ![image](https://user-images.githubusercontent.com/70957608/190864149-427c83f1-3d31-43ec-864b-52f73e2b4686.png)
 ![image](https://user-images.githubusercontent.com/70957608/190864242-50b7a245-a949-4c1a-898d-f7f0bc289b2b.png)